mozilla/pkipolicy/rootstore/policy.md

 *   WebTrust "[Principles and Criteria for Certification Authorities - Extended Validation SSL 1.7.8][WebTrust-EV]" or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
+*   WebTrust "[Principles and Criteria for Certification Authorities - S/MIME Certificates][WebTrust-SMIME];
-*   “Trust Service Providers practice” in ETSI EN 319 411-1 v1.3.1 or
+*   "Trust Service Providers practice" in ETSI EN 319 411-1 v1.3.1 or
     later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 1: General requirements][ETSI-319-411-1],
-    specifying a policy or policies appropriate to the trust bit(s) being applied for; *and*
+    specifying a policy or policies appropriate to the trust bit(s) being applied for;
-*   “Trust Service Providers practice” in ETSI EN 319 411-2 v2.4.1 or
+*   "Trust Service Providers practice" in ETSI EN 319 411-2 v2.4.1 or
     later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Requirements for trust service providers issuing EU qualified certificates][ETSI-319-411-2], specifying a
-    policy or policies appropriate to the trust bit(s) being applied for.
+    policy or policies appropriate to the trust bit(s) being applied for; *and*
+*   ETSI "[Requirements for Trust Service Providers issuing publicly trusted S/MIME certificates][ETSI-119-411-6]", ETSI TS 119 411-6.

 #### 3.1.2 Required Audits ####